 Testing dates may be viewed at:

-IMPORTANT: SAT Registration requires uploading a picture for identification purposes the day of the test.
+IMPORTANT: SAT registration requires uploading a photo for identification purposes the day of the test.

-2. Be EASILY identifiable as the student to a stranger (you cannot rely on people knowing you)
+2. be EASILY identifiable to a stranger as the student (you cannot rely on the person recognizing you)

 CAREFULLY READ THE PHOTO REQUIREMENTS BEFORE YOU REGISTER:

 The DAY of TESTING

 1. Admission Ticket

 3. An acceptable calculator (see College Board checklist link)

 4. ID card with an identifiable photo

 COLLEGE BOARD TESTING DAY CHECKLIST: